openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream whose status is being updated.
+A string identifying the stream whose status is being updated.

 status